AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/overview.md

 ### Firewall and SELinux

 Security-related software (iptables, SELinux, AppArmor) may be configured by default to block communication between subsystems.
-It may be a good idea to check them in case of problems.
+It may be a good idea to check them if there are problems.

 #### Set up rules for iptables and SELinux